What is an IBCLC?

 MILC offers the convenience of renting multi-user breastpumps and baby weigh electronic scales.
-A multi user rental breastpump can provide effective stimulation to promote, increase and establish milk supply.
-We offer weekly and monthly rentals and maintain all the necessary pump parts.
+A multi- user rental breastpump can provide effective stimulation to promote, increase and establish milk supply.
+Weekly and monthly rentals are available.
 Rental breastpumps require the purchase of a personal pump accessory kit and require a signed contract with a Credit Card on file.
 Pick up and drop off is generally done in office, by appointment only.
 Please call 818-913-2228 or contact us for pricing and more information.

 Do you carry nursing bras?

 Yes!
 As trained and certified bra fitters, MILC has a reputation for offering an extensive and complete line of nursing bras and apparel in many styles and sizes.
 The bras are hand selected based on their quality, access for nursing, support and comfort.
-Every woman is different, as is each pregnancy, and your breasts will change in a way that is unique to you.
-Depending on how you grow, our maternity bras with nursing function provide comfort and support as you transition from pregnancy to breastfeeding.
-Make an appointment for a professional bra fitting at the MILC office approximately 4-6 weeks before your due date.
-At your confirmed appointment you will measured, fitted, and presented with a wide variety of in stock nursing bras, tanks, tops, nightgowns and apparel.
-When booking online, a $35 appointment holding fee will be returned to you as a credit towards your nursing bra purchase.
-Appointments take about 45 minutes.
+Make an appointment online for a professional bra fitting at the MILC office approximately 4-6 weeks before your due date.
+At your appointment you will measured, fitted, and presented with a wide variety of in stock nursing bras, tanks, tops, nightgowns and apparel.

 I'm adopting a baby and I've heard I may be able to breastfeed, is that true?